cfis/ibmpc/docs/part6-mskermit.md

 # Part 6: Can't Send Files!

-After successfully copying `mskermit` to the IBM PC I thought I was read to start transferring files!
+After successfully copying `mskermit` to the IBM PC I thought I was ready to start transferring files!

 First I started `C-Kermit` on my laptop and set it up to receive files: